 Budgie Care Details

 Some people go as far as to sterilize the food and water cups every day.
-I found it totally unnecessary since the wild budgies are fine without such strict hygiene practices.
-Simply washing the cups with tap water is good enough.
+I found it unnecessary since the wild budgies are fine without such strict hygiene practices.
+Just washing the cups with tap water is good enough.
 Make sure the seed cups are dry before a refill.

 Fresh veggies need to be provided at least every other day, preferably on a daily basis.